Derivatives house category:

-These categories recognise non-banks that quote prices in interdealer, dealer-to-client or all-to-all markets.
+These categories recognise dealers that quote in interdealer, dealer-to-client or all-to-all markets, and focus heavily on electronic and systematic market-making capabilities.
 Firms should pitch on the basis of strength in either listed or OTC derivatives products, but cash market activity will be considered as well.
 Market access, volume, response times, ticket sizes and reliability during periods of market stress will all be considered – and must be backed up with data and client feedback.
 We will also need detail on how the firm manages risk.
-The streaming liquidity award is for firms that quote prices direct to bank trading desks, and will be judged using similar criteria.

 - Lifetime achievement

 This will be awarded to a person that has made a significant contribution to the development of the derivatives/risk management industry.
 The winner is selected from a shortlist drawn up by the editorial team, but nominations can also be made by the candidates themselves, by colleagues or by employers/customers.
-Nominations should outline why he/she should win the lifetime achievement award and demonstrate the contribution he/she has made to the development of the market.
+Nominations should outline why the candidate should win the lifetime achievement award and demonstrate their contribution to the development of the market.

 - Quant of the year

 These two categories are a little different.
 The winners are decided by the editorial team of Risk, with the help of Risk contributors.
 For the Quant of the year award, Risk asks past and present contributors to the Cutting Edge section of the magazine to vote for the top quantitative paper over the previous 12 months.
 The winner of Buy-side quant of the year is chosen in the same way, from among contributors to the Cutting Edge Investments section.

 - Rising star in quant finance

 The Rising star in quant finance award has been launched to recognise new talent in quantitative finance.
 It will be given to the author or authors who produce the paper which more closely matches the criteria of originality, relevance and applicability.